Rochester, NY, Pediatric Dentistry

 At East Avenue Dentistry, we love helping kids learn to love and care for their smiles!
 If you’re looking for a reliable dentist for your child, call our Rochester office and schedule a fun and friendly visit today.

-If you have questions or concerns about pediatric dentistry, please contact our Rochester office.
+If you have questions or concerns about pediatric dentistry, please contact our Rochester, NY, office.